sara-sabr/ITResearch-Prototyping/topics/devices/presentation.md

 **Mitigation**: Devices will remain off network during this research phase.
 - Virtual machine or Kiosk will be used to access network when required

 ---

+## The Summary

+We are seeking approval for a proof of concept on supporting multiple different OSes and how it would look for an ESDC user.

+---